sagor1414/sMedical/README.md

 ## State mannagement
-    for state mannagement you use GETX
+    for state mannagement wee use GETX
 ## Backend
     for auth and storeing data we use firebase as a backend service
 ## Screenshots